Dubliners can now use app to check if trucks have permit to drive in city

 Dublin City Council head of technical services Brendan O’ Brien and DMR Traffic Garda acting chief superintendent Tom Murphy with Lord Mayor of Dublin Paul Mc Auliffe at the launch of the HGV Permit Checker App.
 Photograph: Conor McCabe Photography.

-A smartphone app that allows the public check if heavy goods vehicles (HGVs) driving in Dublin have a valid permit and to report them to the authorities if they do not has been launched.
+Members of the public can now download a smartphone app that allows them to report heavy goods vehicles (HGVs) for driving in central Dublin without having a valid permit to do so.

-The app, HGV Permit Checker, is available to download from today and enables the public and gardaí to check if 5+ axle vehicles are entitled to be in the city or breaching a ban.
+The HGV Permit Checker enables the public and gardaí to see if vehicles with five or more axles are entitled to be in the city or are breaching a ban introduced more than a decade ago.

-There is a prohibition on 5+ axle vehicles travelling within a designated cordon area of the city between 7am and 7pm seven days a week.Under the council’s HGV management strategy, a limited permit for 5+ axle vehicles that need to load/unload within the city is available for €10.
-The ban was introduced in 2007 to encourage maximum use of the Port Tunnel.
+Shortly after the opening of the Dublin Port Tunnel trucks with five axles or more were prohibited from passing through a city centre cordon, roughly bounded by the two canals, in an attempt to improve traffic flow and the environment in central Dublin.
+There is a prohibition on these vehicles travelling within the cordon between 7am and 7pm daily.

-The app was launched by the Lord Mayor of Dublin Paul McAuliffe and the council’s chief executive Owen Keegan at the Civic Offices.
+A limited permit for vehicles that breach the rule but need to load/unload within the city is available for €10.
+Dublin City Council says it issues an average of 80 such permits a day.
+HGV drivers who enter the designated area without a valid permit can be fined €800.

-Brendan O’Brien, Dublin City Council’s head of technical services, said the HGV cordon has been “very successful” over the last 12 years.
+Brendan O’Brien, Dublin City Council’s head of technical services, said the HGV cordon had been “very successful” over the last 12 years but there were will still locations “where trucks are coming in that don’t have permits”.

-“However, we know that there’s various different locations in the city where trucks are coming in that don’t have permits,” he said.
-“The city council, we could put in an extensive camera network throughout the city but we’ll never cover every single road.
+“We could put in an extensive camera network throughout the city but we’ll never cover every single road,” he said.

 “We’re part of an EU project called Be-Good which is all about opening up public data and making it available to the public.
 So we’ve opened up the data about what truck has a permit and the public are being invited then to use it and to help us with the overall enforcement which is good for everybody.”

-An Garda Síochána will be working closely with the council to develop “heat maps” of “where are the problematic areas” and will target these areas with enforcement actions, said Tom Murphy, An Garda Síochána’s acting chief superintendent for Dublin Metropolitan Region Traffic.
+An Garda Síochána is to work with the council to develop “heat maps” of problematic areas and will target these, said Tom Murphy, An Garda Síochána’s acting chief superintendent for Dublin Metropolitan Region Traffic.

-“The increase in construction around the city and that, I personally see a lot of 5 axle trucks, cement lorries and that, around the city.
-I want to be able to check whether they have the permits or not,” he said.
+He said that since there had been an increase in construction work around the city and he saw “a lot of 5 axle trucks, cement lorries and that around” and that he would like to be able to check whether they have the permits or not.